aratakileo/suggestions-api/README_v1.0.4.md

 ));

-// The suggestions of this injector will not appear if the suggestions from the injector above appear,
+// The suggestions of this injector will appear if the suggestions from the injector above appear
-// because the interaction string of this injector is included in the interaction string of the injector above

 SuggestionsAPI.registerInjector(Injector.simple(
         Pattern.compile("[0-9]$"),